Dry Branch State Natural Area

-Dry Branch State Natural Area is a nature preserve located in Lewis, Hickman, and Perry counties in the U.S. state of Tennessee.
-The land was first designated as a natural area of interest in 2003 when it was owned by International Paper.
-The Nature Conservancy purchased the land from 2006, and turned it over to the state in 2007.
+Dry Branch State Natural Area is a small nature preserve located in Lewis, Hickman, and Perry counties in the U.S. state of Tennessee.
+The land was first designated as a natural area of interest in 1997 when it was owned by International Paper.
+The Nature Conservancy purchased the land from International Paper in 2006.
+It was turned over to the state in 2007 and designated as a State Natural Area.
 The area is protected due to the presence of rare ecosystems supporting the growth of endangered plants, including Tennessee yellow-eyed grass, which is found only in five other locations in the state.

+June 2025, the state announced plans to be re-designate the natural area as a State Park and open it to the public.
+Picnic and camping areas, hiking trails, and educational facilities are planned.
+In October 2025, the Tennessee State Building Commission approved $16.5 million for construction of a ranger station, maintenance facilities, and infrastructure to support the new park.